Khyber Rifles: The guardians of the Khyber Pass

 The force is responsible for guarding the Khyber Pass that provides the historical land connection between South Asia and the resource rich Central Asia.
 The Khyber Rifles ensures defence of the Khyber Pass by protecting the border town of Torkham.
 This is the site of the main transit terminal between Pakistan and Afghanistan for international trade and tourism via Pakistan's longest National Highway 5.
 The Khyber Rifles also patrol the several hundred kilometers of border barrier of Khyber District with the Nangarhar Province of Afghanistan; effectively providing defence to the Khyber Pass and Peshawar Valley.

 The force is also tasked with securing strategic installations located across the Khyber region and Peshawar Valley.
 One of the strategic site that the Khyber Rifles guard is the Warsak Dam located on the Kabul River which is the prime source of drinking water for the Peshawar Valley.

-The responsibilities of the Khyber Rifles are to:
+The responsibilities of the Khyber Rifles are: